A Shaun the Sheep Movie: Farmageddon: Plot

-In the town of Mossingham, Farmer John and his dog, Bingo, discover the landing of a UFO.
-On nearby Mossy Bottom Farm, Shaun and the flock attempt to pass time with several dangerous activities, only for Bitzer to stop them.
-After being banned from having a barbecue for dinner, Shaun decides to order three pizzas, but when the pizzas arrive, both Bitzer—who intercepts two-thirds of the delivery—and the flock discover the pizza boxes are completely empty.
+In the town of Mossingham a man named John and his Border Collie Bingo discover the landing of a UFO.
+On nearby Mossy Bottom Farm, Shaun and the flock attempt to pass time with several dangerous activities, only for sheepdog Bitzer to stop them.
+After being banned from having a barbecue for dinner, Shaun decides to order pizza, but discovers that the boxes are completely empty upon their arrival.

 The next morning, Shaun discovers a trail of pizza crusts and encounters the visitor.
-The visitor introduces herself as Lu-La, an impish alien from the planet To-Pa who can mimic sounds and levitate objects.
+The visitor introduces herself as Lu-La, a tentacled dog-like alien from the planet To-Pa who can mimic sounds and levitate objects.
 When Shaun introduces her to the flock, she causes mischief with a combine harvester, damaging it while transforming a field behind the farm house into unintentional crop circles.
-Taking advantage of the recent news of alien sightings, the Farmer deduces he can create an alien-based theme park, "Farmageddon", in which he can earn money to afford a new harvester.
+Taking advantage of the recent news of alien sightings, the Farmer decides to create an alien-based theme park, "Farmageddon", in which he can earn money to afford a new harvester.

 The Ministry of Alien Detection's (M.A.D.) leader, Agent Red, who has been obsessed with proving the existence of aliens since seeing two of them as a child, investigates the UFO claims.
 Meanwhile, Lu-La and Shaun track down the UFO, followed by Bitzer, who spots them while posting flyers for "Farmageddon" in an alien costume.
-On board the UFO, Lu-La transmits her memories to Shaun, revealing that she is actually a child and accidentally launched her parents' spaceship while playing on it.
-They realise they need an egg-shaped sphere device, dropped by Lu-La when leaving the UFO, to activate it.
+On board the UFO, Lu-La transmits her memories to Shaun, revealing that she is actually a child and accidentally launched her parents' UFO while playing on it.
+They realise they need an egg-shaped device that was dropped by Lu-La when leaving the UFO, to activate it.
 M.A.D. mistakes Bitzer for an alien and follows him to the UFO, capturing it with Shaun, Lu-La, and Bitzer still on board.
 They also find the device and take both it and the UFO back to their secret base.